 Bakan A, Dutta A, Mao W, Liu Y, Chennubhotla C, Lezon TR, Bahar I Evol and ProDy for Bridging Protein Sequence Evolution and Structural Dynamics 2014 Bioinformatics 30(18):2681-2683

 The ProDy development team hosts annual workshops together with the NAMD/VMD development team as part of our joined center MMBioS funded by NIH through the P41 GM103712 award.
-Lectures, tutorials and other materials from previous workshops are available here.
+Lectures, tutorials and other materials from out latest workshops are available here.

 Let us know any problems you might have by opening an issue at the tracker so that we can make ProDy better.